m-agour/Minesweeper-Solver-Q-learning-algorithm-/README.md

 |open a square that has revealed neighbours | -0.2 |
 |win a game | 1 |

+### Note: open a square that has revealed neighbours has a negaive reward for two reasons.
+To make it solve the game is less games as possible plus it's not always the right choice so it's better than random but not that good.

 # Statistics
 <img src="./data/3x4_2_win_rate.png" width="500" height="375" /><img src="./data/3x4_2_reward.png" width="500" height="375" /> <img src="./data/3x4_2_progress.png" width="500" height="375" /><img src="./data/3x4_2_epsilon.png" width="500" height="375" /><img src="./data/3x4_2_moves.png" width="500" height="375" />